Index of Botanical Publications

 For the purpose of verifying publication names in the Specimen Database and the Gray Index, the Herbaria maintain an index of botanical and cryptogamic publications.
 It is a unique compendium of bibliographic references for books, journals, and exsiccatae, dependent primarily on the standard print sources for botanical literature.

 To search for a publication, enter search keys for author, place of publication, publisher, and/or title.
 Or as a separate search, enter a publication number and select a source, such as TL2, from the list.
 Only alphanumeric characters and spaces are used in the search.
 Title, publication, and place of publication searches are for exact matches.
 Use % for a wild card.
 For example, to search for Manual of Botany use a title key such as "manual of bot%", likewise, use place of publication = "%Berlin%" to find places that contain Berlin anywhere in the placename.
+If no matches are found, your search will be repeated with wildcards added to the begining and end of each of your search terms.

-Disclaimer: This is a new (2011) interface over recently migrated data.
-Both the interface and the data are under review.
 Please feel free to report any issues that you observe with the data through our comments and corrections form.

 The principal sources of bibliographic data aside from the publications themselves are: